OrvilleChomer/vbMahjongg/README.md

 To give you an idea how old this code is, I believe it was written in Visual Basic 5 Professional Edition.
 It compiled in the Visual Basic IDE in an executable file.

-Notice in the screen shot above how I never went to the trouble to create custom icons for the buttons, or a custom icon for the app itself.
+Notice also in the screen shot above how I never went to the trouble to create custom icons for the buttons, or a custom icon for the app itself.
 Sigh!

 I am currently working on and off on a *web version* which I plan to have running on CodePen and Glitch.com!